Learning Agile Swimming: An End-to-End Approach without CPGs: Introduction

-As a model-free end-to-end approach, Deep Reinforcement Learning (DRL) \cite{hwangbo2015direct,mnih2015human,silver2016mastering,lillicrap2015continuous} has shown promising results in learning tasks involving continuous state and action spaces, which are relevant to robotics.
-However, in the context of robotic fish, DRL is still largely limited to higher-level decision-making \cite{zhang2021decentralized,zhang2022simulation,zhang2022leveraging}, such as generating input parameters for CPG, rather than directly controlling low-level actuator commands.
-There are a few exceptions, including \XP{the work} by \cite{li2021deep} and \cite{wang2022learn}.
-But these efforts have not successfully produced agile swimming policies which, in turn, dampened the community's enthusiasm for pursuing end-to-end control of robotic fish.
+Among various model-free end-to-end approaches, Deep Reinforcement Learning (DRL) \cite{hwangbo2019learning,kaufmann2023champion,song2023reaching} has shown promising results in learning tasks involving continuous state and action spaces, which are relevant to robotics.
+However, in the context of robotic fish, DRL is still largely limited to higher-level decision-making \cite{zhang2022simulation,yan2020efficient}, such as generating input parameters for CPG, rather than directly controlling low-level actuator commands.
+Although end-to-end training strategies for swimming robots do exist \cite{li2021deep}\cite{wang2022learn}, they have not successfully produced agile swimming policies, leading to a decrease of enthusiasm for pursuing end-to-end control of robotic fish.
 We believe that these outcomes are primarily due to several challenges.
 First, designing an appropriate action and state space for robotic fish, which are complex fluid-coupled systems, is particularly difficult.
 Second, the absence of a fast and reliable virtual environment that can accurately capture the intricate interactions between the fluid and the robotic fish while allowing for extensive exploration of actions across various environmental states is a significant limitation.
 Third, achieving good consistency between simulated and real-world performance remains challenging.
-This sim-to-real gap caused by model mismatch, incorrect simulation parameters, and numerical errors is widely recognized in \XP{the} robotic community, especially for the locomotion performance \cite{peng2018sim,tan2018sim}.
-As a result, developing a simple and efficient framework that enables robotic fish to \XP{quickly} learn agile \XP{and energy efficient} swimming in an end-to-end manner \XP{remains a great challenge} \cite{cui2024enhancing}.
+This sim-to-real gap caused by model mismatch, incorrect simulation parameters, and numerical errors is widely recognized in the robotic community, especially for the locomotion performance \cite{peng2018sim,tan2018sim}.
+As a result, developing a simple and efficient framework that enables robotic fish to quickly learn agile and energy efficient swimming in an end-to-end manner remains a great challenge.